Create Ticket My Tickets Post Discussion

 Let's look at a simple example:

 If the user answers No, then we don’t want to show the "closedreason" field.
-This calls for a Visibility condition on the "closedreason" question, defined as a formula: {{isclosed}} = ‘Y’.
-What this formula says is that the "closedreason" question is only Visible if "isclosed" was answered with the Y (Yes) value.
-Note that we use single quotes ( ' ) to include literal/fixed values - i.e., the 'Y' part of the formula.
+This calls for a Visibility condition on the "closedreason" question, defined as a formula: {{isclosed}} = ‘Yes’.
+What this formula says is that the "closedreason" question is only visible if "isclosed" was answered with the Y (Yes) value.
+Note that we use single quotes ( ' ) to include literal/fixed values - i.e., the 'Yes' part of the formula.
 This formula would be written in the Visibility property of the data name:

 Let’s look at a more advanced constraint example.
-Say we want have a "dateofbirth" question that we want to constrain to only allow dates in the past.
+Say we want to have a "dateofbirth" question that we want to constrain to only allow dates in the past.
 In this case, we would use a function in our formula to evaluate today’s date:

 {{dateofbirth}} <= today()